Luehang/react-native-camera-roll-gallery/README.md

 ![iOS Linking Libraries: Add to Build Phases](https://luehangs.site/images/add-to-build-phases.jpg)

-**Optional:** On devices running **iOS 10 or later**, user's permission is required to access the Camera Roll.
+**Important:** On devices running **iOS 10 or later**, user's permission is required to access the Camera Roll.
 Add the `NSPhotoLibraryUsageDescription` key in your `Info.plist` with a string that describes how your app will use this data.
 This key will appear as `Privacy - Photo Library Usage Description` in **Xcode**.

 ```xml
 <dict>